Audio/MIDI multitrack recording software

 Audio Edit Control window

-Audio Edit Controls have the following features:
+Audio Edit Controls offer the following features:

-• Reverse: Reverses the select part.
+• Reverse: Reverses the selected part.

-• Pitch correction: see Vocal Pitch Correction.
+• Pitch Correction: See Vocal Pitch Correction.

 • Normalize: Makes the selected part as loud as possible.